pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 `
 ```

-- Parameters
+Parameters:
-  - channels Type: string[] — One or more channels.
-Either channels or channelGroups required.
+- channels Type: string[] — One or more channels; required if channelGroups not provided.
-  - channelGroups Type: string[] — One or more channel groups.
-Either channels or channelGroups required.
+- channelGroups Type: string[] — One or more channel groups; required if channels not provided.
-  - options Type: SubscriptionOptions — Behavior configuration.
+- options Type: SubscriptionOptions.

 ##### Add/remove sets

-You can add and remove subscriptions to create new sets (see Other examples).
+You can add and remove subscriptions to create new sets.
+Refer to the Other examples section.

 #### `SubscriptionOptions`[​](#subscriptionoptions)

-- ReceivePresenceEvents — Whether presence updates for userIds are delivered via listener streams.
+- ReceivePresenceEvents — Deliver presence updates for userIds via listeners.
+See Presence Events.

 ### Method(s)[​](#methods-3)

-Subscription and SubscriptionSet use the same subscribe<object>() method.
+`Subscription` and `SubscriptionSet` share the same subscribe<object>() method.

 #### Subscribe[​](#subscribe-1)